Mapet13/Local_dimension_of_a_Boolean_lattice/README.md

-# Local Dimension of Boolean Lattice
+# Local dimension of a Boolean lattice
-The repository contains tools, that were used to find local realizers of the Boolean lattice.
+The repository contains tools, that were used to find local realizers of a Boolean lattice.

 More details will be provided in the upcoming paper of the same tile.